 Outside the U.S. – Consult with the Country Office for specific procedures; also see the procedures for medical emergencies overseas if emergency medical care is needed.

 Non-Emergency Help Inside and Outside the US:

-The HUB is a free-of-charge, off-site service created specifically to provide an around-the-clock helpline for crisis assistance to WBG staff and spouses/families who are in abusive relationships.
+The DAPP Hotline is a free-of-charge service created specifically to provide an around-the-clock helpline for crisis assistance to WBG staff and spouses/families who are in abusive relationships.
 Confidential and free counseling and related supportive services are provided by experienced counselors who are trained to work with individuals and families dealing with domestic violence, cultural issues, stress, family and interpersonal conflict, and transition.
 Counseling can be provided in many languages other than English.

-The DA Prevention Coordinator is available during HQ office hours to advise you and help direct you to supportive services appropriate to your particular situation.
+The Domestic Abuse Prevention Coordinator is available during HQ office hours to advise you and help direct you to supportive services appropriate to your particular situation.

 Phone: +1 202 473 2931